Tudor Heritage Black Bay Fifty Eight 79030N Bracelet Options – Which is the best?

 In many eyes, the all-time classic bracelet for a divers watch is, of course, the stainless steel bracelet.
 The bracelet is made out of 316L steel with a polished and satin finish on the riveted bracelet.
 As the Tudor 79030N really does remind us of the true heritage of diving watches Tudor once made, they chose to have the bracelet riveted which is a modern re-issue of older types of steel bracelets, typically from the 1950s and 60s that both Tudor and Rolex used for their watches.

-The bracelet has reference number 72040 and is made in solid steel and you really do get the heavy, solid and well-built impression of it.
-The lugs of the Black Bay Fifty-Eight measures 20mm and is 2mm smaller compared to Tudors Black Bay Heritage 41mm Divers watch reference 79230N which is in production as of today.
+The bracelet has reference number 72040 and is made in solid steel and you really do get the heavy, solid, and well-built impression of it.
+The lug width of the Black Bay Fifty-Eight measures 20mm and is 2mm smaller compared to Tudor’s Black Bay Heritage 41mm Divers watch reference 79230N which is in production as of today.
 The 2mm difference is not only what makes the bracelet so comfortable as the bracelet slims down to 16mm where it is attached to the clasp.

-If you are buying the Black Bay Fifty-Eight on the steel bracelet, you might have heard of that Divers-watches usually have a diving extension which can be used when a diver put the watch over his swimming suite, well, Tudor has not equipped any of its’ bracelet with a diving extension that is in production today.
+If you are buying the Black Bay Fifty-Eight on the steel bracelet, you might have heard that Divers-watches usually have a diving extension that can be used when a diver put the watch over his swimming suit, well, Tudor has not equipped any of its’ bracelet with a diving extension that is in production today.

-This is worth taking into consideration if you are planning to actually dive with you watch as you won’t easily be able to adjust the length of the bracelet without any tools.
+This is worth taking into consideration if you are planning to actually dive with your watch as you won’t easily be able to adjust the length of the bracelet without any tools.

 Leather Strap With A Folding Clasp

-You can also choose to get your Black Bay Fifty-Eight on a leather strap which features a foldable stainless steel clasp giving you a less sporty, but instead, a more dressed up feeling.
+You can also choose to get your Black Bay Fifty-Eight on a leather strap that features a foldable stainless steel clasp giving you a less sporty, but instead, a more dressed-up feeling.
 In some opinions, leather straps should be forbidden on divers watches, as it really comes down to that it’s not practical at all.
-If you were to swim or dive with your leather strap, after a few times of getting the strap wet and then dry it, it will start to smell in a not so pleasant way.
+If you were to swim or dive with your leather strap, after a few times of getting the strap wet and then drying it, it will start to smell in a not-so-pleasant way.